Amount of your pension benefit

 • Maintain generational equity.

-• less than 110 percent, no apportionment is granted;
+• less than 110%, no apportionment is granted

-• 125 percent or more, an apportionment greater than 2 percent is considered, and actuarial analysis is used to determine the amount.
+• 125% or more, an apportionment greater than 2% is considered, and actuarial analysis is used to determine the amount

 Vesting

-If you are an employee other than a minister, your pension credits accrued in the pension plan become 100 percent vested as soon as any of the following occur:
+If you are an employee who is not a minister, your pension credits accrued in the pension plan become 100% vested as soon as any of the following occur:

-Even if you were not enrolled in the Benefits Plan, employment for at least 20 hours a week by an eligible employer counts toward vesting in the pension benefit if you were to be enrolled at a later date.
+Even if you were not enrolled in the Benefits Plan, employment for at least 20 hours a week by an eligible employer counts toward vesting in the Defined Benefit Pension Plan if you are enrolled at a later date.
 Full-time attendance at seminary also counts for ministers who serve in a validated ministry of the Church following ordination.

 Estimating your pension benefits